-DC once ruled the silver screen when it came to cinematic superheroics.
-During the last quarter of the 20th century, Superman and Batman starred in a whole bunch of big screen blockbusters, while Marvel’s movie output was mostly restricted to a few forgettable flops, including Howard the Duck, The Punisher, and The Fantastic Four – which didn’t even get a release.
+How do you watch the DCEU movies in order?
+DC once ruled the silver screen when it came to superhero movies.
+During the last quarter of the 20th century, Superman and Batman starred in a whole bunch of action movies, while Marvel’s movie output was mostly restricted to a few forgettable flops, including Howard the Duck, The Punisher, and The Fantastic Four.

-DC still had its successes – such as the Dark Knight trilogy – but flops and disappointments like Superman Returns and Green Lantern – saw Marvel in cinematic ascendence.
-So in 2013 DC began its own shared universe experiment, the DC Extended Universe (DCEU).
+DC still had its successes – such as the Dark Knight trilogy – but disappointments like Superman Returns and Green Lantern saw Marvel dominate the cinematic landscape.
+So, in 2013 DC began its own shared universe experiment, the DC Extended Universe (DCEU).
 Things didn’t quite go to plan, though, and the DCEU seems to have become more successful the less unified it feels.
+So how do you watch all of the DC movies in order?

 - Man of Steel